-Rosie Latham is a founder member of Empower The Invisible Project.
+Rose Latham is the remaining founder member of Empower The Invisible Project.
 She spent most of her childhood living in fear in an abusive home.
 Violence and sexual abuse were the norm for her and in her own words "she went off the rails in her teens".
-Rosie was excluded from mainstream school and as a consequence left school with no formal qualifications.
+Rose was excluded from mainstream school and as a consequence left school with no formal qualifications.

 Throughout her adult life, she attempted to engage in therapy but her experiences were so ingrained she found it hard to trust professionals so lived with her trauma and tried her best to put her past behind her.

-In 2014 Rosie left her job role to pursue her dream of becoming a teacher and gained her PGCE in 2016.
-Throughout her time completing her PGCE she volunteered as a tutor for the recovery community and was also a volunteer counsellor at ChildLine completing 472 volunteer counselling hours to some of the vulnerable young people in society.
+In 2014 Rose left her job role to pursue her ambition of training to secure a teaching qualification and gained her PGCE and was graded as outstanding in all areas in 2016.
+Throughout her time completing her PGCE she volunteered as a tutor for the recovery community and was also a volunteer counsellor at ChildLine completing 472 volunteer counselling hours to some of the most vulnerable young people in society.

 In 2016 alongside her sister she decided to once again report her abuser and after a lengthy investigation taking over a year, she was informed that no charges would be brought unless further evidence came to light.
-This set Rosie on her road to recovery from the years of abuse and trauma and she embarked on a long engagement with a traumatic stress service and now proudly declares that she is free from the symptoms of the Complex Post Traumatic Stress Disorder she was diagnosed with.
+This set Rose on her road to recovery from the years of abuse and trauma and she embarked on a long engagement with a traumatic stress service and now proudly declares that she now manages the symptoms of the Complex Post Traumatic Stress Disorder she was diagnosed with.

 She is a strong campaigner for adults who are still dealing with their trauma due to a severe lack of adequate provision and has spoken at local and national levels about her own lived experiences.
-More recently she has participated in research for the NHS and also Kings College in London and is soon to start co-delivering training and education to PhD students at a prestigious university alongside her therapy team; not as a client but as a fellow professional.
+Previously she has participated in research for the NHS and also Kings College in London.

 "Rosemarie Latham is an expert by lived experience in the relationship between Substance Use Disorders and Childhood Trauma.
 We are all recognising that traumas (cf Adverse Childhood Experiences etc) are the driving force behind some of the most entrenched forms of Substance Use Disorders.
 But, what do we do?
 How do we deal with this in our treatment and recovery services?
 Rosemarie is a woman with answers to these questions.
 If you need a consultant in this area I highly recommend you contact Rosemarie Latham."
 Mark Gilman Managing Director at Discovering Health